bryanibit/LinkedHashmap/README.md

 ## What is the Project

 The project is used for building linked hashmap with C++.
 LRU(Least Recently Used) is widely used in recent app, which is an example of linked hashmap.
+The similar project is from [LRUCache in LeetCode](https://leetcode.com/problems/lru-cache).
+You can put multiple same keys but the container only saves one.

 ## What is the point